Unboxed-Software/solana-course/content/duplicate-mutable-accounts.md

 - An `initialize` instruction to initialize `PlayerState` account
 - An `insecure_start_game` instruction that requires two `PlayerState` accounts, but does not check that the accounts passed into the instruction are different
-- A `secure_start_game` instruction that use the `#[account(...)]` macro to add an additional `constraint` to check that the two accounts are different
+- A `secure_start_game` instruction that is the same as the `insecure_start_game` instruction but adds a constraint that ensures the two player accounts are different

 ### 1. Starter

-To get started, download the starter code [here](https://github.com/ZYJLiu/duplicate-mutable-accounts).
+To get started, download the starter code on the `starter` branch of [this repository](https://github.com/unboxed-software/solana-duplicate-mutable-accounts/tree/starter).
 The starter code includes a program with two instructions and the boilerplate setup for the test file.

 The `initialize` instruction initializes a new `PlayerState` account that stores the public key of a player and a count of games played.

-The `insecure_start_game` instruction requires two `PlayerState` accounts and increment the games played for each account, but does not check that the accounts passed into the instruction are different.
+The `insecure_start_game` instruction requires two `PlayerState` accounts and increments the games played for each account, but does not check that the accounts passed into the instruction are different.
 This means a single account can be used for both `PlayerState` accounts in the instruction.

 ```rust
 use anchor_lang::prelude::*;